 An in-depth knowledge of corporate phenomena and management techniques, both qualitative and quantitative, can be used in small, medium-sized and large organizational contexts and in different business sectors.
 The combination of these skills allows for the development of operational and professional capabilities to solve problems related to tax, administrative and financial consulting for companies, auditing, tax planning, extraordinary transactions and corporate governance.
 In addition, students will gain experience with conceptual and methodological tools that consultants typically use and which characterize this degree program.

 The degree program also includes internships at companies as well as at public, private, national, international and supranational institutions.

 Employment and professional opportunities for graduates

-In order to earn the master's degree, students must earn 120 credits.
+In order to earn a master's degree, students must pass all classes and learning activities for a total of 120 credits.

 |SIS||Advanced management controls||SECS-P/07||8|

 |M142||International accounting standards||SECS-P/07||6|